vesterheim/vesterheim.github.io/visit/plan/see-specific-object/index.md

 ---
 Is there something you are especially interested in seeing at Vesterheim?
 With a collection of over 24,000 artifacts, many of Vesterheim's objects are in storage, but we'd like to make sure you have access to your special piece.

-Did your family donate something to the museum?
-Do you have a favorite artifact you would like to see again?
-Is there a certain folk-art technique you'd like to study?
+* Did your family donate something to the museum?
+* Do you have a favorite artifact you would like to see again?
+* Is there a certain folk-art technique you'd like to study?

 If you have a specific viewing request, please contact Vesterheim before you visit to assure access to the collection items you would like to see or study most.
-Viewing requests can be made to the museum’s collections manager, Alison Dwyer, at [adwyer@vesterheim.org](mailto:adwyer@vesterheim.org) or 562-382-9681, ext.
-118. Two weeks' notice is preferred.
+Viewing requests can be made to the museum’s collections manager, Alison Dwyer, at [adwyer@vesterheim.org](mailto:adwyer@vesterheim.org) or 563-382-9681, ext.
+118. Two weeks notice is preferred.